Rares1707/University-Projects/Research/ResearchA3.md

 <a id="18"></a>
 [18] Hines, Michael L., and Nicholas T. Carnevale.
 "The NEURON simulation environment."
 Neural computation 9, no. 6 (1997): 1179-1209.

+<a id="19"></a>
+[19] Hanin, Boris.
+"Universal function approximation by deep neural nets with bounded width and relu activations."
+Mathematics 7, no. 10 (2019): 992.